marcellmartini/devops-tools/k8s/clusters/kubeadm/roles/kubernetes/README.md

 Example Playbook
 ----------------

-You can use this role with the follow ways:
+You can use this role with the following ways:
 * Just configure all nodes (--tags configure)
 * Create a cluster with only one control plane node (--tags configure,init)
 * Create a cluster with nodes (without --tags)